-- 10. To view each nodes security permission level assigned to a custom DDE share, select the application from the Application Name field and then select the topic from the Topic Name field.
+10 To view each node's security permission level assigned to a custom DDE share, select the application from the Application Name field, and then select the topic from the Topic Name field.

 All topics in this list are associated with the selected application.
-The security level will appear in the Security for Selected App/Topic field. - 11.
-Click Done to close the dialog box and save security changes.
+The security level appears in the Security for Selected App/Topic field.

+11 Click Done to close the dialog box and save security changes.